gcstaublin/gcstaublin.github.io/_posts/2015-03-07-five-methods-of-providing-fallbacks-for-svg.md

 ---

-In case you haven't heard the news, which I'm assuming you have, SVG is pretty sweet.
-It's scalable, looks crisp on high resolution screens and file sizes are tiny in comparison to raster counterparts.
-Great things often have a catch, and for SVG, that gotcha is oldie-time IE as well as some older Android browsers.
+In case you haven't heard, which I'm assuming you have, SVG is pretty sweet.
+It's scalable, looks crisp on high resolution screens and file sizes are tiny in comparison to their raster counterparts.
+Great things often have a catch, however, and for SVG, that gotcha is oldie-time IE, as well as some older Android browsers.

-In some cases such as personal sites or side projects, you can ignore older browsers, forging ahead with impunity.
-In fact, the site your on right now forsakes browsers that lack svg support.
-SVGs most likely don't appear in IE8.
-I say most likely, as I couldn't be bothered to check.
+Depending on what it is your building, you might be in a position to ignore older browsers, forging ahead with impunity.
+Personal sites and other side projects are a perfect example of this.
+In fact, the site you're right right this very moment forsakes browsers that lack svg support.
+SVGs most likely don't appear for you IE8 visitors.
+I say most likely, because I don't honestly know.
+I never checked.

 Obviously, this type of laissez-faire browser support is untenable for client projects.
-I've found most clients tend to expect their company logo to appear in all browsers, even the ones we've outlined as receiving baseline support.
+I've found most clients tend to expect that their company logo appears in all browsers, even if that browser is receiving legacy or baseline support.

-To that point, here are a few methods I've used during the past few years to serve nice, crisp svg logos to modern browsers while providing fallbacks to the less capable.
+To that point, here are a few methods I've used during the past few years to serve svg logos to modern browsers while providing graceful fallbacks for the less capable.

-## Swapping background images with Modernizr classes
+## 1. Swapping background images with Modernizr classes

 As a matter of preference I typically don't use background images for site logos.
 I don't have a great philosophical or practical stance to explain that preference.
 There's the potential few extra lines of CSS, defining widths and heights, a background image logo requires.
 Other than that, I've generally prefered serving my svgs with an `<img>` tag.